 10:20 – Depart Bannockburn with views of Stirling Castle ahead.

-10:40 – Arrive Stirling Castle for a visit and tour with your guide.
+10:40 – Arrive Stirling Castle stop for your visit.
 Highlights within the Castle include the Great Hall, Royal Palace, Stirling Heads and much more.

 12:00 – Depart Stirling Castle and towards the Highlands.

 12:30 – Arrive at Doune Castle, made famous for its part in Outlander the TV series and Monty Python and the Holy Grail.
-Here we will have chance to take photos and have a short visit with your guide.
+Stop for photographs and/or a short visit.

 Callander is a lovely village in the Highlands and has a great choice of cafes and pubs for lunch.